oschenk/hpc2022/README.md

 ## Programming
-We will use C/C++, Matlab, MPI, and the Intel Math Kernel Library for the mini-project programs.
+We will use C/C++, Julia, Python, MPI, OpenMP, and the Intel Math Kernel Library for the mini-project programs.